GeoffreyHayward/M814-16K-Foley/developer-guide/workshop-reservation.md

 The following Thymeleaf templates provide the user interface:

 - `reservations/create.html`: Form for creating a reservation
+- `reservations/summary.html`: Booking summary page before payment
 - `reservations/confirmation.html`: Confirmation page after successful reservation
 - `reservations/cancel.html`: Form for canceling a reservation
 - `reservations/list.html`: List of reservations for a workshop (for administrative purposes)

+## Reservation Flow

+The reservation process follows these steps:

+1. **Reservation Form**: The user fills out a form with their name and email.
+2. **Booking Summary**: The user is shown a summary of their booking details before proceeding to payment.
+3. **Payment Processing**: The user enters payment details and completes the payment.
+4. **Reservation Creation**: After successful payment, the reservation is created in the database.
+5. **Confirmation**: The user is shown a confirmation page with their reservation details.

+This flow ensures that users can review their booking details before making a payment, as required by FR-16.

 ## Integration with Workshop Feature